facebook/docusaurus/docs/getting-started-publishing.md

 > While we recommend setting the above in `siteConfig.js`, you can also use environment variables `ORGANIZATION_NAME` and `PROJECT_NAME`.

-One of the required parameters are set as environment variables:
+One of the required parameters is set as a environment variable:

 - `GIT_USER`: The username for a GitHub account that has commit access to this repo.
 For your own repositories, this will usually be your own GitHub username.